After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

 _Note 1: You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it is still prudent to have a recent [[backup | Backup and Restore#backup]], anyway._

-_Note 2: You will not lose any custom/extra Docker containers you have installed, since running/updating Cloudbox only updates Cloudbox related apps and docker containers._
+_Note 2: You will not lose any custom/extra Docker containers you have installed (though they may be stopped and require starting manually), since running/updating Cloudbox only updates Cloudbox related apps and docker containers._

 Steps to update cloudbox are below: